 Industry experience in every IT course

-All IT students can undertake an internship, allowing you to apply your learning and gain industry experience that counts towards your degree.
-You'll also experience the work environment and develop professional networks before you graduate.
+All IT students can undertake an internship as part of their course.
+These internships allow you to apply your learning and gain industry experience that counts towards your degree.
+You'll also experience the work environment and develop valuable professional networks before you graduate.

 Research with us